 The Institute for Jewish Ideas and Ideals began as an idea, as a framework for reshaping the thinking within the Orthodox Jewish community and beyond.
 It has been a strong, steady voice for diversity, creativity, dynamism.
 It has been a strong, steady voice against authoritarianism, obscurantism, extremism and sectarianism.

-The Institute for Jewish Ideas and Ideals has made great strides of progress in the past fifteen years, and we hope it will continue to grow dramatically in the years ahead.
+The Institute for Jewish Ideas and Ideals has made great strides of progress in the past sixteen years, and we hope it will continue to grow dramatically in the years ahead.

 How did we get to this point?
 How did our Institute community manage to undertake so many projects and raise millions of dollars to fund our work?